To outsource or not to, that is the question. Discover the impact of the recession on outsourcing and its potential benefits for your company.

 Mobile FinTech software for Financial Institutions

-FinTech evolution is giving users new ways of payment that is why things like cloud desks, smart terminals, and mass payment services appear.
-Fast-growing success of FinTech is also rooted in a better user experience achieved with help of robo-advisers, chatbots, apps for financial planning and money-saving.
-These attributes attract clients and that is why bank institutions adopt FinTech brand-new ideas.
+FinTech evolution is giving users new ways of payment, which is why things like cloud desks, smart terminals, and mass payment services appear.
+The fast-growing success of FinTech is also rooted in a better user experience achieved with help of robo-advisers, chatbots, and apps for financial planning, and money-saving.
+These attributes attract clients, and that is why bank institutions adopt FinTech brand-new ideas.

 Banks as a part of financial technologies

 Despite the fact that approximately 1.7 billion people worldwide are unbanked, the existence of such institutions is essential.
 The very concept of a bank is changing.
 Over the years, it turned from brick-and-mortar into a well-functioning digital space.
 Thanks to the FinTech approach, it attracted more and more young-age users.
 Since customers are getting more easygoing with technologies, it is a necessity for banks to adopt new financial trends to compete for customers’ attention.
 The most common innovations for the banks are:

 ▪ Cloud technologies and Big Data – with the help of cloud tech, institutions can centralize their network and provide services from any point of the world without installing additional applications.
 As for Big Data, with its collected info, banks can improve user experience and provide better-personalized offers.